Shaking the Salt Habit to Lower High Blood Pressure

 Salt versus sodium equivalents

 Sodium chloride or table salt is approximately 40 percent sodium.
 It’s important to understand just how much sodium is in salt so you can take measures to control your intake.
 These amounts are approximate.

 - 1/4 teaspoon salt = 575 mg sodium

 - 1/2 teaspoon salt = 1,150 mg sodium

 - 3/4 teaspoon salt = 1,725 mg sodium

 - 1 teaspoon salt = 2,300 mg sodium

 Sodium can be sneaky!
 Taking control of your sodium means checking labels and reducing preservatives.
 Other foods to be aware of include:

-- Natural foods with a higher-than-average sodium content, including cheese, seafood, olives and some legumes
+- Natural foods with a higher-than-average sodium content, including cheese and poultry

 - Some over-the-counter drugs